tenstorrent/tt-metal/tests/sweep_framework/README.md

 Vectors marked invalid will not be run by the test runner, but it will be recorded that it was skipped due to its invalidity.

 ### Device Fixture
-Each op test file can optionally have a `device_mesh_fixture` generator which will be picked up by the infra for when a developer wants to use a custom (multi-chip, mesh, or otherwise) device configuration.
+Each op test file can optionally have a `mesh_device_fixture` generator which will be picked up by the infra for when a developer wants to use a custom (multi-chip, mesh, or otherwise) device configuration.

 This function should have two stages, setup and teardown of the device.
 These stages will be executed before, and after the test suite is executed.
 They are separated by the yield statement.